ZHANG-Zhong-HKUST/CurriculumMap-Web/README.md

 The idea was first intruduced in a [COMP2012H group project](https://github.com/zory233/CurriculumMap).

-Depending on the availability, I will add corequisite or exclusion relation, and integrade course description & details into the web.
+Depending on the availability, I will add corequisite or exclusion relation into the web.

 # Getting Started with Create React App